Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Graph Model

 These parameter values are optimised using a Tree-structured Parzen Estimator (TPE), described in Section~\ref{subsec:paramopt}.
 The surface-specific dominance score is updated for each new tournament snapshot $n$ between players $u$ and $v$ on surface $s$ as follows:

-where the sum ranges over all matches $k$ between players $u$ and $v$ that occurred before snapshot $n$, and $g_k(u,v)\in[0,1]$ is the proportion of games won by player~$u$ against $v$ in historical match~$k$, and $t_k$ is the surface of historical match $k$. $\alpha_{s,t_k}$ captures surface similarity, $\beta_k$ captures tournament prestige, and $\phi_k$ captures match recency.
+where the sum ranges over all matches $k$ between players $u$ and $v$ that occurred before snapshot $n$, and $g_k(u,v)\in[0,1]$ is the proportion of games won by player~$u$ against $v$ in historical match~$k$, and $s_k$ is the surface of historical match $k$. $\alpha_{s,s_k}$ captures surface similarity, $\beta_k$ captures tournament prestige, and $\phi_k$ captures match recency.
 This calculation is performed independently for each of the three surfaces, yielding three separate graph representations.
+Because $g_k(u,v)$ is a proportion of games won, and a single match comprises many games (a median of 23 in our data), each meeting provides substantial evidence for the dominance score rather than a single binary win/loss.
+The scores are therefore robust to the sparsity of direct head-to-head meetings, which we verify in \ref{app:shrinkage}.

-The dominance score calculation produces a value $D_n^s(u,v)$ and its complement $D_n^s(v,u) = 1 - D_n^s(u,v)$.
-From these, we create a single directed edge pointing from the player with the higher dominance score to the weaker player.
+The dominance score calculation produces a value $D_n^s(u,v)$, from which we create a single directed edge pointing from the player with the higher dominance score to the weaker player.
 Specifically, if $D_n^s(u,v) > 0.5$, we assign a directed edge from player $u$ to player $v$ with weight $D_n^s(u,v)$.
 Conversely, if $D_n^s(u,v) < 0.5$, we assign a directed edge from player $v$ to player $u$ with weight $1 - D_n^s(u,v)$.
 If $D_n^s(u,v) = 0.5$ exactly, no edge is created.
 This ensures that each player pair contributes at most one directed edge to a graph, with the edge always pointing from the dominant player to the dominated player.

 This directed edge construction with asymmetric weights naturally preserves the intransitive relationships that exist between players.
 Figure~\ref{fig:graph_construction} provides an overview of our temporal graph construction process.